kubernetes/community/sig-etcd/vision.md

 - Reliable cluster membership changes via learners with automated promotion
 - Two node etcd clusters

-## Etcd is a standalone solution for managing infrastructure
+## Etcd is a standalone solution for managing infrastructure configuration

 Kubernetes is not the only way to manage infrastructure.
 It was the first to introduce many concepts that have now become the standard,